borbware/unity-basics-course/README.md

 # Buutti Game Dev Academy

-Welcome to the repository for the Buutti Game Dev academy course.
+Welcome to the repository for the Buutti Game Dev Academy course.
 The aim of the course is to teach basics of Unity, C# and game development.

-The course is divided into three four-module stages (module being approximately a week long), and the topics are arranged into "books" whose chapters are introduced below.
+The course is divided into three stages, with the stages divided into modules.
+Modules are approximately a week long.
+Topics are arranged into "books" whose chapters are introduced below.

 The moon cycle 🌑🌒🌓🌔🌕 tells how done the material for the corresponding chapter is!